Cosmic domain walls on a lattice: illusive effects of initial conditions: Impact of initial conditions on DW evolution: unbiased case

 {\it Is the impact of IR modes physical?} While the previous results show that IR modes in the initial scalar spectrum have a strong impact on DW evolution, it is unclear if the effect on the area parameter $\xi$ observed is physical or not.
 Before we delve into the results of numerical simulations, let us give two heuristic arguments in support of non-physical origin of the effect.
 First, it appears rather unusual that DW evolution is so selective: it remembers about IR modes, but the memory of UV modes is erased.
 Second, long wavelength perturbations in the initial scalar distribution serve as natural mediators between the boundary, to which IR modes are particularly sensitive, and local DW dynamics.
 The boundary effects are propagating through the combination of cosmological evolution of IR modes discussed in the beginning of this section and mode coupling because of nonlinearities inherent in the system.

 To address this question we remove some IR modes from the initial scalar field configuration by imposing a non-zero value of $k_{IR}>k_{min}$.
-If the effect of IR modes is physical, the result should not depend on $L$ and hence on $k_{min}$.
+If the effect of IR modes is physical, the result should not depend on the lattice parameter $L$ and hence on $k_{min}=2\pi/L$.
+It is crucial here that all the model constants as well as parameters describing initial conditions including $k_{IR} \neq 2\pi/L$ are taken to be independent of $L$.
 Furthermore, one expects to observe a sufficiently smooth dependence on $k_{IR}$ for a fixed $L$.
 At this point, we have to deal with more delicate information to be extracted from the data, and thus we increase the resolution of simulations by switching to the $2048^3$ lattice, unless otherwise specified.
 We accept three choices of the box length $L$, i.e., $L_o$ corresponding to the optimal size of $2048^3$ lattice as defined in Eq.~\eqref{optimal}, $L_m=L_o/\sqrt{2}$, and the smallest one $L_s=L_o/2$.
 Only in the latter case we assume the grid number $N=1024$ and take the final time of simulations $\tau_f \approx 22$, at which point we have approximately $10$ Hubble patches in the lattice box.
 In both cases $L=L_o$ and $L=L_m$ we take $\tau_f \approx 30$.
 For $L=L_o$ one has about $30$ Hubble patches in the lattice box at $\tau_f \approx 30$, while the DW width just becomes equal to the lattice spacing, as it has been discussed in the end of sec.~\ref{sec:setting}.
 Switching to $L=L_m$, one decreases the lattice spacing, but reduces the number of Hubble patches at the end of simulations.
 However, this reduction is not dramatic at all, and one still has approximately $10$ Hubble patches at $\tau_f \approx 30$.